nitad54448/DOE/README.md

 #### **3.3.
 Finding the Best Settings: Optimization**

 * **Single Goal**: For each response, the tool will show you the predicted best settings to get the highest possible value.
-* **Competing Goals (The Importance Sliders)**: What if the best settings for Response 1 are bad for Response 2?
+* **Competing Goals (The Importance Sliders)**: What if the best settings for Response 1 are not that good for Response 2?
 The sliders let you define your priorities.
-By setting them (e.g., 70% importance for Response 1, 30% for Response 2), you ask the tool to find the single best **compromise** that honors your preferences.
+By setting them (e.g., 70% importance for Response 1, 30% for Response 2), you ask the tool to find the single best **compromise**.

 #### **3.4.
 What is the "Weighted Score Model"?**